Brandonyli/brandonleeJIPCAD.github.io/index.md

 ## About
 ![](./media/headshot.png){:height="40%" width="40%"}

-[Brandon Lee](https://github.com/Brandonyli/brandonyli.github.io/tree/main/Resume) is a current 4th-year at UC Berkeley majoring in Data Science and minoring in Computer Science, with an emphasis in Economics.
+[Brandon Lee](https://github.com/Brandonyli/brandonyli.github.io/tree/main/Resume) graduated from UC Berkeley in Spring 2021 with a  major in Data Science and a minor in Computer Science, with an emphasis in Economics.
 He has taken courses in Linear Algebra, Multivariable Calculus, Discrete Math, Probability Theory, Data Structures, Low-Level Programming, Database Systems, Algorithms, Cybersecurity, Machine Learning, Natural Language Processing, and Data Science Techniques.

 Previous projects include RISC-V CPU design, NP-Hard Minimum Weighted Connected Dominating Set algorithm design, Database System design, and Neural Net design.
 He has been a member of the NOME3 Research Team since September 2020, and has worked on generator creation, stress testing, code documentation, and compilation issue resolutions.